Answers to frequently asked questions

 There is no residence hall specifically for engineering students, though there is a Women in Science and Engineering floor that rotates dormitories year to year and a number of other special interest housing options are available.
 Lakeshore dorms are physically closer to the College of Engineering campus, though every dorm on campus is home to some engineering students.
 Visit University Housing for more information about the campus housing options available.
 First-year students are not required to live in campus housing.

 What type of laptop computer should I purchase?

 There is no formal recommendation from the College of Engineering for particular laptops.
 Visit the Division of Information Technology (DoIT) for a student guide to computing on campus or visit Computer Aided Engineering (CAE) for their guide on computers.

 How do I apply to the College of Engineering at UW-Madison?

 When you apply to the University of Wisconsin-Madison, be sure to check the box on the application that asks if you want to be an engineering student.
-You can designate an intended major or remain undecided in engineering.
-When you are admitted to UW-Madison, you will be classified as an EGR student, meaning you are a general engineering student.
-You will be assigned to an advisor through the Engineering General Resources Office (EGR), who will guide you through the process of meeting the requirements that will allow you to move forward in your program.
+You can designate an intended program or remain undecided in engineering.
+When you are admitted to UW-Madison, you will be directly admitted to an engineering program of your choice and assigned an advisor in your program.
+That person will guide you through the process of meeting the requirements that will allow you to move forward in your program.
 That typically happens at the end of your first year in engineering.
 If you choose undecided about your engineering program when you applied to UW-Madison, you will work with a general engineering advisor to explore the different engineering programs and apply to the one that is the best fit for you.
 This also typically happens at the end of your first year.
-Once admitted to a department, you'll be assigned a faculty advisor from that department.
+Once you are admitted to a department, you’ll be assigned a faculty advisor from that department.